100-m/nx.digital/doc/security.md

 ## Administrator Management

-Users Administrators are managed using a dedicated 3rd party SaaS (Auth0).
+Users Administrators are managed using a dedicated third party SaaS (Auth0).
-Data Administrators are managed using a dedicated 3rd party SaaS (Auth0 or Github) and a synchronization script.
-They have access to servers with a SSH keypair, if one key or user is added or deleted, the script will spread the authorization on our servers.
+Data Administrators are managed using a dedicated third party SaaS (Auth0 or Github) and a synchronization script.
+They have access to servers with an SSH keypair, if one key or user is added or deleted, the script will spread the authorization on our servers.
 We use the same principle to grant/remove access to Developers in our team.
 In addition, Developers have access to client data only if their email is authorized as Users Administrator.

 ## Software and Infrastructure testing